-1 For homophilous graphs, many GSL methods work well in datasets with balanced classes, while they cannot handle highly imbalanced situations.
+1 Many GSL methods works on homophilous graphs, while most methods cannot handle imbalanced situations.
 Table 2 demonstrates that most GSL methods outperform vanilla GCN on balanced homophilous graphs such as Cora, Citeseer, and Pubmed.
 Out of the 12 methods tested, 7 methods exceeded GCN on at least two datasets, and 9 methods outperformed GCN on at least one dataset.
 However, some methods were unable to surpass vanilla GCN, suggesting that structure learning might even degrade GNN performance.
 This result highlights the need to investigate the general effectiveness of GSL methods further.
-In contrast, the results were vastly different on datasets such as Questions and Minesweeper, where only a few methods show an advantage over GCN.
-The imbalanced nature of these datasets limits the power of GSL, indicating that their effectiveness is constrained on such types of data.
-This fact suggests
+In contrast, the results were vastly different on datasets such as Questions and Minesweeper, where only a few methods showed an advantage over GCN.
+The imbalanced nature of these datasets limited the power of GSL, indicating that their effectiveness is constrained on such types of data.
+This fact suggests that as many real-world graphs are imbalanced, evaluating the effectiveness of GSLs on imbalanced datasets should receive more attention in the future research.